Process Driven Problem Solving

 Taken one at a time, the principles each make plenty of sense.
 But one could just as easily provide a different set of principles.
 So what makes these so special?
 Why do they work so well?

 Because they are the result of decades of continuous process improvement.
 They are integrated and self-reinforcing in hundreds of subtle ways that escape casual examination.
-In other words, the power of the 14 Toyota Way Principles comes from emergent behavior.
+The power of the 14 Toyota Way Principles comes from emergent behavior.

 (1) Source: The Illustrated Art of War, by Sun Tzu, translated by Thomas Cleary, 1998, Strategic Assessments, item two.